Skip to main content

 This is the mechanism of effective bankruptcy for English councils.
 When a council's chief financial officer determines that the authority cannot balance its budget, they issue a Section 114 notice.
 All new spending stops.
 Only statutory services continue.

-Between 2018 and 2023, eight councils issued Section 114 notices — eleven notices in total, as some councils issued multiple.12 The list reads like a roll call of financial failure: Northamptonshire in 2018 (twice).
-Croydon in 2020 and 2022 (twice).
+Between 2018 and 2023, nine councils issued Section 114 notices — at least twelve in total, as some councils issued multiple.12 The list reads like a roll call of financial failure: Northamptonshire in 2018 (twice).
+Croydon in 2020, 2021, and 2022 (three times).
+Slough in 2021.
 Thurrock in 2022, with debts of GBP 500 million.
 Woking in June 2023, carrying a GBP 1.2 billion deficit.
 Birmingham in September 2023 — an in-year shortfall of GBP 87 million, with an equal pay liability of GBP 760 million.
 Nottingham in November 2023.13

 These are not abstract statistics.
 Birmingham is the largest local authority in England.
 Its effective bankruptcy was not a warning.
 It was an event.